LiuMing-Hui/LiuMing-Hui.github.io/_pages/cv.md

 ## Experience
 <!-- ====== -->
+* Research Fellow at NUS, from Aug.
+2025 to Present.
 * Intern at Meituan, from Nov.
 2017 to Aug.
 2018.
 * Intern at Alibaba inc, from Aug.
 2020 to Feb.
 2021.
 * Research student at NUS, from Jan.
 2023 to Jan.
 2024, supervised by Prof.Mohan Kankanhalli.